theopdmarques/Metasploitable-Nessus-Scan/README.md

 - Vulnerability scanning with Nessus
 - Interpretation of scan results
 - Understanding of vulnerability severity and remediation strategies
-- Documentation and reporting for cybersecurity projects
+- Documentation and reporting for cybersecurity project

 ---

-## Notes
-- This is a lab environment; all vulnerabilities are intentionally present for educational purposes.